projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 Power variable controls the hardness of the shadow, lower value causes softer shadows.

+**Presence**

+Presence makes the effect more pronounced towards the crease.

 **Quality**

 Number of samples used to calculate VAO.
 Choose lower settings if you need faster performance.